 When you browse through any website, certain information about your visit can be collected.
 NCI uses the Adobe Omniture Web Analytics and Google Analytics programs to collect information automatically and continuously.
 We use this information to measure the number of visitors to our site and its various sections and to distinguish between new and returning visitors to help make our site more useful to visitors.
 However, no personally identifiable information (PII) is collected.

 The NCI staff conducts analyses and reports on the aggregated data from Adobe Omniture and Google Analytics.
 The reports are only available to NCI website managers, members of their Communications and Web Teams, and other designated staff who require this information to perform their duties.

-NCI retains the data from Adobe Omniture and Google Analytics only as long as required by law or needed to support the mission of the NCI website.
+NCI retains the data from Adobe Analytics, Google Analytics, ContentWRX and Qualtrics as long as needed to support the mission of the Cancer.gov website.